Flix0911/practice_c-/readme.md

 - C# tutorial for beginners - 9.
 If else statements & ternary operators: Completed

-- C# Tutorial for beginner - 10.
-Switch Statements
+- C# Tutorial for beginners - 10.
+Switch Statements: Completed

+- C# Tutorial for beginners - 11.
+For loops & forEach